tonnytg/k8s-earth/Amazon EKS/readme.md

 # k8s-earth -> Amazon EKS
 Repo of K8S at IaC to rebuild my environment with Amazon EKS

+### network-handson
+> You can create your network and edit resources

+### network-module
+> You can create same network but with code clean

 > I used Terraform to build Network architecture to gain time

-Hello friend, this manifest will help you to build a EKS network with Terraform, but you dont't need this terraform because command eksctl build everything with one command :D this terraform can help you when you can't use eksctl just like at this cases.
+Hello friend, this manifest will help you to build a EKS network with Terraform, but you dont't need this terraform, because command eksctl build everything and network too, with one command :D this terraform can help you understand how something works when you can't use eksctl just like at this cases.

 ### Terraform DOC